 What the Council are doing to promote Active and Sustainable Travel?

-Meath County Council is working to build Active Travel into everyday life as part of normal daily routines.
+Meath County Council is working to build Active Travel and Sustainable Transport travel choices into everyday life as part of normal daily routines and for other occasional journeys.

-- We are committed to making sustainable travel an attractive, realistic choice for journeys in Meath.
+- We are committed to making sustainable and active travel an attractive, realistic choice for journeys in Meath.

-- We promote sustainable transport options, active travel (walking and cycling) and encourage the switch to alternatively fueled vehicles.
+- We promote sustainable transport options, active travel (walking and cycling) and encourage the switch away private vehicle use.

 In 2021, Meath County Council established a dedicated Active Travel Office, with funding from the National Transport Authority, who will have responsibility for transforming Meath’s cycling and walking network.
 Through this partnership with the NTA we will deliver a high-quality, accessible and connected network of cycleways and pedestrian routes in addition to providing for sustainable transport solutions to promote active travel.